When we choose to breed horses responsibly, there are many traditional practices that can be questioned.

 Follow the progress of a foal from birth to yearling here.

-A Reader’s Experience with her mare’s rejection of her foal Read More »
+A reader’s experience of her mare’s rejection of her foal

-Orphan Foals - By Cynthia Cooper The dream of breeding and raising your own foal can very quickly become shattered when you are faced with an orphan foal.
-Whether the foal is orphaned through the mare’s death or rejection by the mare, the focus must be on keeping that foal alive for the first week or so, and …
+By Cynthia Cooper The dream of breeding and raising your own foal can very quickly become shattered when you are faced with an orphan foal....

 what is the ideal mating ratio or stallion to mare ratio under natural breeding method?
 Thanks.